-Currently, there is no Washington state law requiring bicyclists to wear a protective bicycle helmet.
-That means that the decision to set and enforce bicycle helmet laws is left up to the local cities and counties on an individual basis.
-King County and the city of Seattle require do bicyclists to wear helmets while riding in public.
+Washington state law does not require bicyclists to wear a helmet while riding.
+That means that the decision to set and enforce bicycle helmet laws is left up to the local cities and counties to set their own bike helmet laws.
+King County and the city of Seattle do require bicyclists to wear helmets while riding in public.

 King County first established a law requiring bicyclists of all ages to wear helmets in 1993.
 However, that law did not apply within city of Seattle until it was later updated in 2003.
-That law was repealed in February 2022 and took effect in March 2022 but, a number of cities within King County (including the city of Seattle) are required to wear a protective helmet while they are riding.
+That law was repealed in February 2022 and took effect in March 2022 but, a number of cities within King County (including in the city of Seattle) are required to wear a protective helmet while they are riding.

-While some helmet laws throughout Washington state only apply to people of certain ages (for example, the city of Poulsbo's helmet law only applies to those under the age of 18), King County's helmet law applies to everyone who rides a bicycle.
+While some local helmet laws across Washington state only apply to people of certain ages (for example, the city of Poulsbo's helmet law only applies to those under the age of 18), King County's helmet law applies to everyone who rides a bicycle.

 Washington State Localities Requiring Bicycle Helmet Use